kyaw023/contact-app/README.md

 # Contact App

-This is a simple contact app built using React, React Router DOM, React Toolkit, React Toolkit-query, Formik, Yup, and Shadcn UI.
+This is a simple contact app built using React, React Router DOM, Redux Toolkit, Redux Toolkit-query, Formik, Yup, and Shadcn UI.

 ## Features